-The push to increase trial and especially conversion has transformed rental operations, an important piece of overall operations for many resorts, a key player in customer development as well.
+The push to increase trial and especially conversion has transformed rental operations, an important piece of overall operations for many resorts, into a key element in customer development as well.
 Many shops are taking steps to upgrade the rental experience as a result.

-In the past decade, the introduction of reduced-sole-length boots and integrated systems, from suppliers such as Head, Rossignol, Dalbello, Elan, and Salomon, has speeded the rental process.
-More recently, attention has shifted to improving the customer experience.
+In the past decade, the introduction of reduced-sole-length boots and integrated systems, from suppliers such as Head, Rossignol, Dalbello, Elan, and Salomon, has speeded up the rental process.
+But speed is only one piece of the equation.
 Top operations are helping guests feel comfortable and at ease even before they arrive, and build on that relationship as guests move through the shop.

 “The good stores put really good people out in front of the customer.
-There’s a real attention to this idea of retention, retaining current skiers and converting the newcomers.”
+There’s a real attention to this idea of retention, retaining current skiers and converting the newcomers,” Poole says.

 That personal attention matters.
 A rental shop is a foreign environment for first-timers, and that can make them feel uncomfortable.
 Signage, video and staff can all help guests become familiar with the rental routine.
 Shops as diverse as Snow Trails, Ohio, and Mount Hood Meadows, Ore., do a lot with video and electronic signs.
 “Meadows has fantastic signage,” says Lebsack.
 “It explains how skis and boards work, and describes the steps of the rental experience.
 They are able to walk the customer through the process.”

 “Shops are realizing that they control the experience more than they thought, and affect whether people come back or not,” adds Scott Russo, VP at Dalbello.
 This evolution is bound to continue, and focus on bootfitting.
 In Europe, he points out, “shops are using boots with moldable liners in rental.
 The boots fit like you would expect a personal boot to fit.”

 Reduced boot sole lengths make it possible to preset both binding length and DIN, minimizing and often eliminating binding adjustments.